-- 3.11 The NPPF states that for a site to be considered deliverable, it should be available now, offer a suitable location for development now, and be achievable with a realistic prospect that housing will be delivered on site within 5 years.
-In this regard it can be acceptable to include sites without permission in the supply if there is clear evidence that a site is deliverable. - 3.12 There are 4 deliverable SHLAA sites included in the database these are Carlton-1, Carlton-9, NDuffield-7 and Ulleskelf-6.
-Carlton-9 has been moved back to 6-10 years on the basis that Carlton-1 has to provide the access road into the site. - 3.13 The Carlton-1 and Carlton-9 (Land north of cemetery, Station Road, Carlton), sites at the base date 31st March, had pending decision reserved matters applications.
-These have subsequently been granted in May 2019 which shows that the sites are deliverable.
-Carlton-9 has been moved back to the 6-10 year delivery period, as the adjacent site to the east (Carlton-1) needs to be built out first to provide the access to Carlton-9. - 3.14 NDuffield-7 (Land west of The Green, North Duffield) had a lapsed Outline permission with pending applications, at the base date 31st March 2019.
-These have subsequently been granted permission in April 2019 which shows that the sites are deliverable.
-In line with the latest SHLAA methodology this site has been shown as deliverable within the first five years of the plan. - 3.15 The planning application at Ulleskelf-6, (RAF Church Fenton, Busk Lane, Church Fenton) has a FULM application pending consideration and is within the development limits. - 3.16 The deliverable SHLAA sites have a total gross capacity of 287.
-The total amount of dwellings that can be delivered in the next 5 years is 195.
+- 3.12 The NPPF states that for a site to be considered deliverable, it should be available now, offer a suitable location for development now, and be achievable with a realistic prospect that housing will be delivered on site within 5 years.
+In this regard it can be acceptable to include sites without permission in the supply if there is clear evidence that a site is deliverable. - 3.13 There are 2 deliverable SHLAA sites included in the database these are Selby-84 and Ulleskelf-6. - 3.14 The planning application at Selby-84 (Portholme Road, Selby) had a FULM application pending consideration at the end of the financial year and is within the development limits of a settlement classed as the Principal Town in the Core Strategy.
+This application has since been permitted on 29th April 2020. - 3.15 The planning application at Ulleskelf-6, (RAF Church Fenton, Busk Lane, Church Fenton) has a FULM application pending decision and is within the development limits. - 3.16 The deliverable SHLAA sites have a total gross capacity of 278.
+The total amount of dwellings that can be delivered in the next 5 years is 200.